 How To Store Donuts To Keep Them Fresh

-Now let’s talk about whether or not you should refrigerate doughnuts.
-The short answer to that is if your donut is cream-filled or has dairy-based topping or frosting, you should keep it in the fridge.
+The short answer to that is if your doughnut is cream-filled or has dairy-based topping or frosting, you should keep it in the fridge.
 Otherwise, it’s okay to leave it at room temperature.

 If you leave the container with donuts on the counter, make sure it doesn’t sit in sunlight or near any sources of heat.
-Sprinkles don’t like direct sunlight as well.
+Frosting doesn’t like direct sunlight, and neither do sprinkles.

 In short, plain and powdered donuts keep well in the fridge, while glazed and topped ones not necessarily so.
 Cream-filled ones have to be refrigerated, so you don’t have much of a choice here.